Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 for $|\mathrm{Error}| \leq CL^{-\frac{d-1}{6d-2}}(1+ (\log L)^3\1_{d=2})$.
 Moreover, there exists a Gaussian process $\Psi : [-1,1]^d \to \R$ such that $\ol{\phi}$ converges in distribution to $\Psi$ in the space of continuous functions on $[-1,1]^d$ as $L \to \infty$.
 The process $\Psi$ is centered and a.s.\ $\alpha$-H\"older continous for every parameter $\alpha \in (0,1)$ in $d=2$ or $\alpha \in (0,1/2)$ in $d = 3$. \end{theo}

 The above theorem not only concerns the limit of the finite dimensional distributions of $\ol{\phi}$, but also the distribution of the maximum of $\ol{\phi}$.
-We can only prove the $d=2,3$ scaling limit for the domains $\car_L$ because we use the results of \cite{CDH19} and the estimates in \cite{MS19}, which are only known for these domains. \end{subsection}
+The covariance of the limiting process $\Psi$ is proportional to the Green's function of the continuum bi-Laplacian on $[-1,1]^d$ (see \cite{MS19}).
+We can only prove the $d=2,3$ scaling limit for the domains $\car_L$ because we use the results of \cite{CDH19} and the estimates in \cite{MS19}, which are only known for these domains.
+The law of $\ol{\phi}(0)$ is not tight as $L \to \infty$ in $d \geq 4$, and so \tref{scal_limit_pt} fails in these dimensions as can be seen by setting $k=1$ and $x_1 = 0$.

+\begin{remark} In the case that the hypercube $(-1,1)^d$ is replaced by bounded smooth domain $\Omega$ with $C^{5,\gamma}$ boundary for some $\gamma \in (0,1)$, the solution $u$ of \eref{regularity.assumption} is in $C^{5,\gamma}(\ol{\Omega})$ whenever $f \in C^{1,\gamma}(\ol{\Omega})$ (\cite{GGS10}, Theorem 2.19).
+Thus \tref{scal_limit_int} holds for the membrane model on $L\Omega \cap \Z^d$ with this assumption on $f$.
+For the particular case of $d=2,3$ and square or cubic domains, we can use assumption \eref{A2} as a replacement to $u \in C^5([-1,1]^d)$ due to estimates available from \cite{MS19}; however, \tref{scal_limit_pt} largely supersedes \tref{scal_limit_int} in this context. \end{remark}

+\begin{remark} Our arguments are almost entirely quantitative, and implicit constants $C$ in convergence rates are polynomials in the relevant semi-norms of $V$.
+One could therefore attain results for more general $V$, with diminished convergence rates, by conducting an $L$-dependent cut-off or smoothing to the potential $V$, applying our arguments to the membrane model with regularized $V$, and proving that statistics of interest do not change significantly upon modifying $V$. \end{remark} \end{subsection}